storesafe/cordova-sqlite-storage/README.md

 - UPDATE/DELETE with LIMIT or ORDER BY (newer Android/iOS versions)
 - Integration with JXCore for Cordova (must be built without sqlite(3) built-in)
 - Delete an open database inside a statement or transaction callback.
+- WITH clause (not supported by some older sqlite3 versions)

 ## Some tips and tricks